-A subnetwork, or subnet, is a segment of the network that is separated physically by routing network devices and/or logically by the difference in addressing of the nodes of the subnet from other subnets.
+A sub-network, or subnet, is a segment of the network that is separated physically by routing network devices and/or logically by the difference in addressing of the nodes of the subnet from other subnets.

 Dividing the network into subnets helps performance by isolating traffic from segments of the network where it doesn’t need to go, and it aids in security by isolating access.
-The addressing scope of a subnet is defined by its IP address and subnet mask and its connection to other networks is achieve by the use of gateways.
+The addressing scope of a subnet is defined by its IP address and subnet mask and its connection to other networks is achieved by the use of gateways.

-Latest posts by Bruce Davis (see all)
+Latest posts by Fortinet Technical Documentation (see all)

 - Supported Upgrade Paths – FortiAP, FortiAP-S, and FortiAP-W2 - January 25, 2019

 - Resetting a lost Admin password - October 10, 2018

 - Blocking malicious domains using threat feeds - September 14, 2018